Charles Douglas-Home (journalist)

+Biography

-Douglas-Home was the younger son of the Honourable Henry Douglas-Home (from his first marriage to Lady Margaret Spencer) and a nephew of the former British Prime Minister Alec Douglas-Home.
+Douglas-Home was the younger son of the Honourable Henry Douglas-Home from his first marriage to Lady Margaret Spencer.
+His uncle was the former British Prime Minister Sir Alec Douglas-Home.
+He was a first cousin of John Spencer, 8th Earl Spencer, father of Diana, Princess of Wales.

 Born in London, he was educated at Eton College (where he was a King's Scholar) and then went into the British Army in 1956 in the Royal Scots Greys.
 On leaving the Army he spent nine months in Canada, supporting himself by selling books and encyclopaedias.
 He then served as aide-de-camp to Sir Evelyn Baring who was Governor of Kenya, at the height of the Mau Mau insurgency.
 During that year (1958–9) Douglas-Home found his taste for international politics.
 He later wrote the biography Evelyn Baring: the Last Proconsul (1978).

 When he returned to the UK he wanted to work in television but was quickly rejected because his accent and approach appeared wrong and he had no journalistic training.
 This led him to go into newspapers and he worked on the Scottish Daily Express covering breaking news.
 Douglas-Home found the work dull and was about to resign when the paper's proprietor, Beaverbrook Newspapers, promoted him to be the deputy to Chapman Pincher, the respected Defence correspondent of the Daily Express in London.
 This job was fascinating to Douglas-Home, and confirmed him in his career.
 Through his family connections, Douglas-Home built a network of contacts through parliament and Whitehall.